Williams Racing: 1991 season

-Boutsen left Williams and joined Ligier at the start of the season.
-Replacing him was a returning Nigel Mansell, who was talked out of retirement by Frank Williams himself following two tumultuous seasons at Ferrari.
-Williams also recruited future 1996 world champion, Damon Hill, as their reserve driver.
+For 1991, Williams looked to a familiar face to fill the seat left by Boutsen.
+In fact, they were able to fill it with the man that Boutsen had been brought in to replace.
+After being personally selected by Enzo Ferrari to drive for the Italian team, and becoming the last driver to receive such an honor, Nigel Mansell's term at Ferrari had not gone particularly as well as he had hoped.
+After recording two wins in his first campaign, Mansell was paired alongside Alain Prost for 1990 after he had left his world championship winning ride at McLaren.
+Prost was immediately given the position of lead driver, which infuriated Mansell, and he had decided to retire from the sport altogether at the end of the season.
+Frank Williams appealed to Mansell to reconsider, and Mansell agreed to return to pilot one of the two Williams-Renaults.
+Patrese was retained to drive the other, and Damon Hill joined the team as its test driver.

 Williams failed to finish the first Grand Prix of the season, the US Grand Prix, with both drivers retiring due to gearbox problems.
 Patrese got back on track for the team in the next Grand Prix at Interlagos, coming second behind McLaren's Ayrton Senna.
 The 1991 San Marino Grand Prix saw both cars retiring yet again: with Mansell crashing and Patrese suffering from an electrical failure.
 The Monaco Grand Prix saw Mansell finish in the points, coming in second.
 At the next race, the Canadian Grand Prix, Williams locked out the front row only for Patrese to drop back with gearbox problems and Mansell to retire from the lead on the final lap due to an electrical fault.
 At the following race in Mexico, Williams achieved a 1–2 finish, with Patrese finishing in first and Mansell finishing in second.
-Williams then ran a streak of victories, with Mansell winning the French Grand Prix, five seconds ahead of Alain Prost's Ferrari.
+Williams then ran a streak of victories, with Mansell winning the French Grand Prix, five seconds ahead of Prost's Ferrari.
 Mansell then won again at the British Grand Prix; it had been four years since a Briton had won the Grand Prix, Mansell having won it in 1987.
 Three consecutive victories became four when Mansell won again in Germany, with Patrese about 10 seconds behind him in second place.
 Senna ended Williams's run of victories by winning in Hungary, finishing five seconds ahead of Mansell.
 Mansell later won the Italian Grand Prix and the Spanish Grand Prix, while Patrese won the Portuguese Grand Prix after Mansell's race was ruined by a botched pitstop in which only three wheel nuts were fitted.
 Williams finished second in the Constructors' Championship, scoring 125 points in total, 14 points behind McLaren.
 Mansell finished second in the Drivers' Championship with 72 points, 24 points behind Senna.